ferbueno/polymer-particles/README.md

 Also, the configurator for the particles is [here!](http://vincentgarreau.com/particles.js/)

 ## Description
-`polymer-particles` brings you an easy way to use the already easy particles Js library.
+`polymer-particles` brings you an easy way to use the already easy particles.js library.
 Just add your URL to your configuration file and you're ready to go.

 Example: